wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_chain_getBlockHash.md

 ---
-title: dot:chain_getBlockHash \[POST\]
+title: dot:chain_getBlockHash - Polkadot
-description: Get the block hash for a specific block.
+description: Example code for the dot:chain_getBlockHash json-rpc method. Сomplete guide on how to use dot:chain_getBlockHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters